ManishJariwala/gettingandcleaningdata/README.md

 ======================

 Overall Summary
-  Programming assignment for the Getting and Cleaning Data is to create R code that would do following: download file from provided URL, tidy data, and calculate mean for dimensions that has "mean and standard deviation" values.
-Final summarized result will be show mean for all selected dimension by activity and subject.
+  Programming assignment for the Getting and Cleaning Data is to create R code that would do following: download file from provided URL, tidy the data as per guidelines, and calculate mean for dimensions that have "mean and standard deviation" values.
+Final summarized result in a wide format will show mean for all selected dimension grouped by activity and subject.
 The attached code run_Analysis.R downloads the final result in MJ_tidy_data.txt.

 Raw Data Information
   The source data is broken into two groups (test and train) and three major categories -observation, activity and subject.
 30 subjects were divided into test (30%) and train (70%) group.
 Each subject performed six activity (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING).
 Following files are provides